austintoddj/texastwisters/src/data/programs/preschool.md

   squareImage1: '/images/stock/program-description-02.jpg'
   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
-  tagline: Our Preschool Plans
+  tagline: Our Preschool Classes
-  headline: A program for every parent and child
+  headline: Weekly sessions for you and your child
-  text: We know you care about your child's future.
-That’s why we offer you the freedom to choose the right program for them.
+  text: Learn the fundamentals of gymnastics and other important skills in a fun, fast-paced class.
   pricing1:
-    name: Regular
+    name: Class
-    price: $1.2k
+    price: $80
     interval: per month
     shortDescription: M-F from 8 AM to 3:00 PM
     features: